Kntnt/kntnt-bb-child-theme/README.md

-# Kntnt Child Theme for Beavar Theme
+# Kntnt Child Theme for Beavar Builder Theme

 A WordPress child theme for Beaver Theme.

 ## Description

-Kntnt Child Theme for Beavar Theme is an advanced child theme of *[Beaver Theme](https://www.wpbeaverbuilder.com/wordpress-framework-theme/)*, which is included in the Beaver Builder's *Pro* and *Agency* packages.
+Kntnt Child Theme for Beavar Builder Theme is an advanced child theme of *[Beaver Theme](https://www.wpbeaverbuilder.com/wordpress-framework-theme/)*, which is included in the Beaver Builder's *Pro* and *Agency* packages.

 ## Features

-Kntnt Child Theme for Beavar Theme provides many features, including:
+Kntnt Child Theme for Beavar Builder Theme provides many features, including:

 * Responsive font sizes.
 * Beaver Builder Page Builder's breakpoints are used if present.